-Thanks to the rise of Instagram travel photography, this might be one of Egypt’s most recognizable structures.
+Thanks to the rise of Instagram travel photography, this might be one of Egypt’s most recognizable structures and are among one the best places to go in Egypt.
 The temples of Abu Simbel include the Temple of Ramesses II and the Small Temple of Hathor and Nefertari.

-Constructed throughout several reigns, including those of King Tutankhamen, Ramses II, and Amenhotep III, today what is left are partially reconstructed ruins (which include an impressive complex of nearly 30 20-foot high pillars complete with carvings), and the Great Colonnade Hall.
+Constructed throughout several reigns, including those of King Tutankhamen, Ramses II, and Amenhotep III, today what is left are partially reconstructed ruins (which include an impressive complex of nearly 30 20-foot high pillars complete with carvings) and the Great Colonnade Hall.

 Colossi of Memnon

-The Blue Desert is a lot what it sounds like: a Belgian artist, inspired by the Egypt-Israel Peace Treaty of 1979, was permitted to paint rocks in the desert blue.
+The Blue Desert is what it sounds like: a Belgian artist, inspired by the Egypt-Israel Peace Treaty of 1979, was permitted to paint rocks in the desert blue.
 This brightly-hued installation sits where many battles occurred between the two countries, as a testament to the peace made between them.

 The white calcite rocks have worn down finely enough to resemble sand, giving the entire landscape a bright, almost lunar-like appearance.
 It’s some of the most beautiful sunsets and sunrises you will ever see.
-If you do brave the cold nighttime temperatures, you will see some of the starriest skies you may ever see in your lifetime.
+If you brave the cold nighttime temperatures, you will see some of the starriest skies you may ever see in your lifetime.

 When is the Best Time to Visit Egypt?